EECS150/asic_labs_fa21/lab1/spec.md

 ### SSH: Windows

-The classic and most lightweight way to use SSH on Windows is PuTTY (https://www.putty. org/).
+The classic and most lightweight way to use SSH on Windows is PuTTY (https://www.putty.org/).
 Download it and login with the FQDN above as the Host and your instructional account username.
 You can also use WinSCP (winscp.net) for file transfer over SSH.
-Advanced users may wish to install Windows Subsystem for Linux (https://docs.microsoft. com/en-us/windows/wsl/install-win10, Windows 10 build 16215 or later) or Cygwin (cygwin. com) and use SSH, SFTP, and SCP through there.
+Advanced users may wish to install Windows Subsystem for Linux (https://docs.microsoft.com/en-us/windows/wsl/install-win10, Windows 10 build 16215 or later) or Cygwin (cygwin.com) and use SSH, SFTP, and SCP through there.

 ### SSHL Session Management